br1anlee/Simon-Meme-Game/readme.md

 - Have the 4 responsive buttons make different sound when clicked
 - Timer becomes shorter as the sequence gets longer
 - Create a quit button and once the button is clicked a popup will appear asking the user again if they want to quit the game (a picture of a meme will be under that)
+- Adding background music & SFX to all elements (Add an option button that has a mute all music function.)